jpegleg/enchantress/README.md

 This helps ensure that ciphertext files are not tampered with.
 If the ciphertext or password are not correct, enchantress will print a message like so and exit:

 ```
+{
-Ciphertext and/or password are not as expected.
-The supplied password was wrong, the enchantress.toml was wrong, or the file was tampered with.
+  "ERROR": "Ciphertext and/or password are not as expected.
+The supplied password was wrong, the enchantress.toml was wrong, or the file was tampered with.",
-Found hash: wcUIBjCNaWdH6ljwqSgiHSMqRzCBM6yEFvGeiqqzkYsgLUbJcNyEbdMuZNqfFlDxMbxD1nqfcrmWBvRdxuzAGw==
-Expected hash: zRLHXuhOh5UMIRN4wbXks9u43DZ8HdQXjiCOznrK2yaPsMjzFnSvJWMSIh/w1Vv5g05J5lC7XHi4t2glzEKW3g==
-Refusing to decrypt.
+  "Found hash": "zHuCjbtVtgUj/osukIU7Lfa/MuJXvOWsTwbyRdIb2sM7AvM7dE3JBlm4J+qIvjP6xnlarb/cgKgslbfsqPOGLw==",
+  "Expected hash": "mX7aiGz8k2w7AXItnwNttL03xHed/dm1wZX/hi22DZcEqbpeBhMgeAKuxuJgOF1TJDFd3FoqlrNrLqcLCW0YWg==",
+  "Result": "Refusing to decrypt."
+}
 ```

 This integrity check is a comparison of base64 encoded SHA3 64 byte XOFs.
 The hashes are constructed from the ciphertext and the key material being processed together, output as a 64 byte SHA3 XOF.